How Jota Sport is Using Intelligent Data-Driven Algorithms to Reduce Testing Times by 80%

 You can also look at using this method of how, for instance, the front aerodynamic device slope varies with front ride height and the dependency of these parameters.

 All of the other inputs don't really have as much of an effect which can easily be verified using Monolith’s sensitivity analysis functionality.

 A sensitivity analysis inside of Monolith indicates that the drag is predominantly governed by aFlapR and nearly not impacted by the other inputs.

 Drivers generally care a lot about drag because they can feel drag slowing them down on the straights, whereas aerodynamicists care a lot more about downforce because that's ultimately where the lap time is.

 To learn more on how these models are used by Jota engineers to better understand and predict the aerodynamics of their cars by building self-learning models and reducing the number of simulations and tests, check out the success story below.

-Some challenges that Jota solves with Monolith include intractable physical problems such as tyre degradation, suspension modelling, incorporating different weather conditions and drivers as well as tracks.
+Some challenges that Jota solves with Monolith include intractable physical problems such as tyre degradation, suspension modelling, and incorporating different weather conditions and drivers as well as tracks.

 Examples of applications where Monolith supports Jota Sport with a data-driven approach

 Using self-learning models to fit their entire data set, Jota can achieve a high degree of fidelity, especially in the aforementioned topics, to quickly understand and instantly predict the intractable physical problems they encounter.

-Monolith empowers Jota engineers to optimise their test cycles, predict results, and understand relationships and sensitivities between input parameters and their component/product performance, leveraging their test data in the most efficient way possible and reducing testing times by up to 80%.
+Monolith empowers Jota engineers to optimise their test cycles, predict results, and understand relationships and sensitivities between input parameters and their component/product performance, leveraging their test data in the most efficient data-driven way possible and reducing testing times by up to 80%.